 “But they taste just like real scones!” she said, eyes wide open.
 Why yes, my dear.
 Almond flour baked goods are wonderful!

 Keto blueberry scones for mom

 I developed this recipe for my Mom.
-She was diagnosed with pre-diabetes and has been completely avoiding baked goods for a long time now.
+She has high blood sugar and has been completely avoiding baked goods for a long time now.
 She and my dad will visit us soon.

 As I was telling her about my experiments with gluten free, low carb and keto baking, she sheepishly asked, “Remember those amazing whole wheat blueberry scones you used to make that I loved so much?
 Maybe you can come up with a low carb version?”

 Needless to say, as soon as we hung up the phone, I was scouring the internet for gluten-free and keto blueberry scones recipes.
 Several attempts yielded less-than-optimal results (edible, but quite dry).
 So I tweaked some more, and this one’s a keeper.

 Can I use a sweetener other than stevia?

 I make these scones with almond flour and sweeten them with stevia.
 I use stevia almost exclusively in my baking these days.